 WineCrisp, a newly developed variety of dessert apple, has been in the making for more than 20 years by plant breeders from three universities, Rutgers, Purdue and the University of Illinois.
-Unlike genetically engineered fruit, WineCrisp was created through classical breeding techniques.
+They created the variety through classic breeding techniques.

 WineCrisp apples – named for their deep red color and crunch – ripen late in the season, in mid-October, and offer a unique flavor.
 In addition, these apples are resistant to apple scab, which is the No. 1 disease that growers use chemical fungicide sprays to kill.

 While these apples aren’t available everywhere just yet, nurseries are beginning to apply for licenses to grow WineCrisp-bearing trees.
 It does take several years for orchards to grow new apple varieties, but once the trees are established, apples could be grown in as little as three years.